Atxada/personal-website/posts/create-simple-node-editor.md

         painter.drawLines(lines_dark)
 ```

-Since we will draw the grid line vertically and horizontally, we need to know the coordinate for each side of the viewport.
+Since we will draw the grid line vertically and horizontally, we need to know the coordinates for each side of the viewport.
 We are doing this by querying the bounding rectangle (left, right, top, bottom).
-Then inside the for loop, we are using condition to check if current coordinate has a remainder.
-I multiply the <CodeText>grid_size</CodeText> with <CodeText>grid_squares</CodeText> to make sure the darker lines is drawn every 4 grid tiles (we specified the <CodeText>grid_size</CodeText> inside <CodeText>\_\_init\_\_</CodeText> function).
-Finally after appending all the valid line coordinate, we using the painter function called <CodeText>drawLines</CodeText> to draw it inside our scene.
+Then inside the for loop, we are using a condition to check if the current coordinate has a remainder.
+I multiply the <CodeText>grid_size</CodeText> with <CodeText>grid_squares</CodeText> to make sure the darker lines are drawn every 4 grid tiles (we specified the <CodeText>grid_size</CodeText> inside <CodeText>\_\_init\_\_</CodeText> function).
+Finally, after appending all the valid line coordinates, we used the painter function called <CodeText>drawLines</CodeText> to draw it inside our scene.

 ![QGraphicsScene grids](/images/portofolio/QGraphicsScene2.PNG "QGraphicsScene with grids")

 ## Creating the QGraphicsItem
-We just finished learning about how we can create a simple graphics scene, now we can place some node here.
-For the node we will using [QGraphicsItem](https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QGraphicsItem.html) class and inside there we will setup all the necessary configuration to draw our node.
+We just finished learning about how we can create a simple graphics scene, now we can place some nodes here.
+For the node we will use [QGraphicsItem](https://doc.qt.io/qtforpython-5/PySide2/QtWidgets/QGraphicsItem.html) class and inside there we will set all the necessary configurations to draw our node.
 Let's look at the code snippet below!

 ### Drawing the node
 ```py